-A growing number of applications for noisy intermediate scale quantum (NISQ) computers have been proposed~\cite{preskill2018quantum,bharti2021noisy} to make use of quantum computers available now and in the near future.
-For NISQ computers, variational quantum algorithms (VQAs) have been proposed to solve tasks difficult for classical computers~\cite{peruzzo2014variational,kandala2017hardware,mcclean2016theory,cerezo2020variational} such as finding the ground state of Hamiltonians~\cite{peruzzo2014variational} or simulating quantum dynamics~\cite{otten2019noise,barison2021efficient}.
-A major obstacle for practical applications is the long training time of VQAs~\cite{lau2021quantum,bittel2021training,self2021variational}.
-As further application, NISQ devices can serve as highly controllable quantum sensors~\cite{meyer2020variational,garciaperez2021learning,kaubruegger2021quantum,marciniak2021optimal}.
-However, it is unclear what is the best way to design these quantum sensors or how to efficiently sense multiple parameters at the same time~\cite{szczykulska2016multi,meyer2020variational}.
+\sectionMain{Introduction} A growing number of applications for noisy intermediate scale quantum (NISQ) computers have been proposed~\cite{preskill2018quantum,bharti2021noisy} to make use of quantum computers available now and in the near future.
+Variational quantum algorithms (VQAs) can help with tasks difficult for classical computers~\cite{peruzzo2014variational,kandala2017hardware,mcclean2016theory,cerezo2020variational} such as finding the ground state of Hamiltonians~\cite{peruzzo2014variational} or simulating quantum dynamics~\cite{otten2019noise,barison2021efficient}.
+A major obstacle for practical applications is the long training time of VQAs~\cite{lau2021quantum,bittel2021training,self2021variational}. \revA{As further application, NISQ devices can be used to estimate parameters of the underlying quantum state~\cite{garciaperez2021learning,kaubruegger2021quantum,marciniak2021optimal}.
+A major challenge here is finding protocols and circuits that perform well in multi-parameter estimation tasks~\cite{szczykulska2016multi,meyer2020variational}.}

 Parameterized quantum circuits (PQCs) are the basis of most NISQ algorithms.
 It is challenging to design PQCs that can efficiently run NISQ applications~\cite{haug2021capacity,nakaji2020expressibility,sim2019expressibility,du2020expressive}.
 The quantum geometry of PQCs as measured by the quantum Fisher information metric (QFIM) plays a key role in this regard~\cite{haug2021capacity,meyer2021fisher,katabarwa2021connecting}.
 VQAs can be trained more efficiently by using the QFIM for adaptive learning rates~\cite{haug2021optimal} and the quantum natural gradient (QNG)~\cite{haug2021optimal,stokes2020quantum,yamamoto2019natural,wierichs2020avoiding}.
 For quantum sensing, the QFIM places a lower bound on the estimation error with the quantum Cramér-Rao bound~\cite{helstrom1976quantum,liu2019quantum,meyer2021fisher}.
 However, in general the QFIM of PQCs is not characterized, requires extensive resources to be a calculated~\cite{cerezo2021sub,gacon2021simultaneous,beckey2020variational,van2020measurement} and yields a non-euclidean geometry~\cite{haug2021capacity}, which is detrimental to tackle aforementioned tasks.